rozek/node-red-contrib-reusable-flows/README.md

 ![](catch-with-common-output.png)
 ![](catch-with-separate-outputs.png)

-However, if a `catch` node is supposed to feed a separate `reusable-out` node a small problem arises: that output is not connected to any `reusable-in` node.
-In order to get around this problem, a "dummy connection" has to be established between the `catch` output and the `reusable-in` node this `catch` node belongs to.
-In the simplest case, this may be achieved by inserting a `function` node that does not send any `msg` (i.e., whose body is completely empty) between the `reusable-in` node and the `reusable-out` node fed by the `catch` node.
+However, if a `catch` node is supposed to feed a separate `reusable-out` a small problem arises: that output is not connected to any `reusable-in` node.
+In order to get around this problem, a "dummy connection" has to be established between the `catch` output and the `reusable-in` this `catch` node belongs to.
+In the simplest case, this may be achieved by inserting a `function` node that does not send any `msg` (i.e., whose body is completely empty) between the `reusable-in` and the `reusable-out` fed by the `catch` node.

-Nota bene: a `catch` node must never catch exceptions from nodes which belong to different "reusable flows" or be connected to a `reusable-out` node that is connected to a different `reusable-in` than the nodes the `catch` node is observing!
+Nota bene: a `catch` node must never catch exceptions from nodes which belong to different "reusable flows" or be wired to a `reusable-out` that is connected to a different `reusable-in` than the nodes the `catch` node is observing!